BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 This is a repository of our open source React Native SDK.
 Huge shoutout to our friends at [Dispatcher, Inc.](https://dispatchertrucking.com) for their help in compiling the initial version of this SDK.

-Tested with React Native 0.21.0.

 Supports iOS and Android.

-> #### Limited Functionality!
->
-> The React Native SDK currently implements a subset of Branch features.
-We plan to add further functionality soon, and would gladly accept pull requests!
->
 > **Wish List:**
 >
 > - [x] Implement a `getShortUrl` method (`getShortUrlWithLinkProperties` in iOS and `generateShortUrl` in Android native SDKs).